-India: New Zealand passport holders currently do require a visa to enter India.
+Entry visas are required by all visitors to India and Bhutan.
 Wendy Wu Tours Visa Department can assist you with the process of obtaining a visa.
 We will supply you with all paperwork if applicable and submit the visa application on your behalf.
-Your passport needs to be valid for at least six months beyond your intended return date to New Zealand and should have at least 2 blank pages for your Indian Visa.
+Please be advised that your passport must have at least six months validity left on it when you arrive back into New Zealand.